woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

       - go test
 ```

+## `variables`

+Woodpecker supports [YAML anchors & aliases](https://yaml.org/spec/1.2.2/#3222-anchors-and-aliases) in the pipeline configuration.
+These can be used as variables to not repeat yourself.

+For more details and examples check the [Advanced YAML syntax docs](/docs/usage/advanced-yaml-syntax)

 ## `clone`

 Woodpecker automatically configures a default clone step if not explicitly defined.
 When using the `local` backend, the [plugin-git](https://github.com/woodpecker-ci/plugin-git) binary must be on your `$PATH` for the default clone step to work.
 If not, you can still write a manual clone step.